 Shannon joined Watsi on February 16th, 2016.
 Five years ago, Shannon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shannon's most recent donation traveled 8,700 miles to support Venance, a kindergartener from Tanzania, to fund corrective surgery so he can play and walk more easily.
+Shannon's most recent donation traveled 8,500 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.

 Venance is a five year old boy and the second born child in a family of four children.
 Venance is a friendly boy who is currently in kindergarten.
 Venance and his siblings are being raised by their mother, who does small scale farming where she gets most of the food her children need.
 She also seeks day laboring jobs like working on other peoples farms or laundry to help make ends meet.
 Venance was diagnosed with Bilateral Genu Valgus, a condition that causes bones to bend.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Venance now has pain after a long day of play and walks to and from school.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Venance.
 The procedure is scheduled to take place on July 9th.
 Treatment will hopefully restore Venance's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Venance mother says, "Please help my son."